 The Parade of Light will transform both sides of North Terrace with buildings serving as canvases for an array of magnificent light projections.

-The Parade of Light will include the spectacular luminous outdoor light show, Aurora Borealis, aka the Northern Lights.
+The Parade of Light will include the spectacular luminous outdoor light show, Borealis, aka the Northern Lights.

 Northern Lights is known as one of the most spectacular natural sights in the world and the Fringe is bringing it to North Terrace with lasers and haze.